Abe-dera: Overview

-The temple ruins are located on the west side of an ancient road connecting the capital at Asuka] with Sakurai.
+The temple ruins are located on the west side of an ancient road connecting the capital at Asuka with Sakurai.
 The ruins are about 300 meters southwest of the well-known Abe Monju-in, and the entire area is said to have been the home of the Abe clan.
 According to the Nihon Shoki, the Abe were descendants of Emperor Kōgen, the legendary 8th emperor of Japan.
 Per early 12th-century records at Tōdai-ji, Abe-dera was founded in 645 AD as the Abe clan bodaiji by Abe no Kurahashi, the Sadaijin at the time of the Taika Reform.
 Nothing is known of the subsequent history of the temple, and it appears to have fallen into decline at the end of the Heian period, and was relocated to the Abe Monju-in at after a fire in the Kamakura period.

 Archaeological excavations conducted in 1965 discovered that the temple site was 200 meters square, with the temple buildings orientated to the south.
-The layout of the temple was patterned after Hōryū-ji in Ikaruga, with the foundation platform for the Main Hall in the east and a 15-meters square foundation platform for a pagoda in the wes.
-TheLecture Hall was to the north, with a corridor connecting the Lecture Hall to the Middle Gate.
+The layout of the temple was patterned after Hōryū-ji in Ikaruga, with the foundation platform for the Main Hall in the east and a 15-meters square foundation platform for a pagoda in the west.
+The Lecture Hall was to the north, with a corridor connecting the Lecture Hall to the Middle Gate.
 The ruins of flat kiln adjacent to the north edge of the temple compound dates to the Kamakura period, and it is possible that tiles for the construction of Abe Monju-in were fired here.